This site exists to make Parkinson’s easier to understand in real life.

 90k+

-After Alzheimer’s disease, Parkinson’s is the second-most common neurodegenerative disorder in the U.S
+After Alzheimer’s, Parkinson’s is the second-most common neurodegenerative disorder in the U.S

 2nd